tobealive/docs/docs/getting-started/installation.md

 `net.http`, `net.websocket` module, and the `v install` command may all use SSL.

-V comes with a version of mbedtls, which should work on all systems.
+V comes with a version of `mbedtls`, which should work on all systems.
 If you find a need to use OpenSSL instead, you will need to make sure that it is installed on your system, then use the `-d use_openssl` switch when you compile.